MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 <!-- ------------------------------ -->
 ###### The Microsoft Mixed Reality WebView plugin for Unity

-The Microsoft Mixed Reality WebView plugin for Unity enables the integration of WebView2 functionality into your HoloLens 2 app.
+The **Microsoft Mixed Reality WebView plugin for Unity** enables the integration of WebView2 functionality into your HoloLens 2 app.
 This WebView plugin for Unity simplifies the integration of WebView2 functionality into your HoloLens 2 app by wrapping the WebView2 control, automatically handling rendering, and automatically directing input to the WebView2 control.

 This plugin also manages interop between Unity and WebView2, enabling communication between JavaScript and Unity via messages and events.

-In Unity, the **Microsoft Mixed Reality WebView** plugin for Unity can be installed by using the **Mixed Reality Feature Tool**.
+In Unity, the Microsoft Mixed Reality WebView plugin for Unity can be installed by using the **Mixed Reality Feature Tool**.

-By combining HoloLens 2, Unity, the Mixed Reality Toolkit, and WebView2, you can create immersive mixed-reality experiences that seamlessly integrate web content.
+By combining HoloLens 2, Unity, the Mixed Reality Toolkit, and the WebView plugin, you can create immersive mixed-reality experiences that seamlessly integrate web content.

 <!-- ====================================================================== -->